haoyangxie/INDE-577/Supervised_Learning/Random_Forests/README.md

 In this notebook, I use random forest model to find the importance of different variables.
 To determine which characteristics are most relevant to the survival of passengers.

 ## Dataset
 The dataset called Titanic is from [kaggle](https://www.kaggle.com/c/titanic/data).
 The data has been split into two groups: training set (train.csv), test set (test.csv).
+The dataset contains few columns such as, whether passengers can survive, ticket class, sex, age in years, ticket number, passenger fare, cabin number.
 Dataset also includes gender_submission.csv, a set of predictions that assume all and only female passengers survive.

 ## Software Requirements
 The following packages will be needed to run the code below: